Kreativsoehne/Cookieconsent/readme.md

 ##### Cookieconsent

 Renders the entire cookieconsent overlay (both 1st and 2nd layer) into the frontend.
-Contains a few basic text- and editor-fields for customizing the layers content & description-texts.
+Contains a few basic text- and editor-fields for customizing the layer contents & description-texts.
 See the file `gdpr-texts.md` for some common texts.
 It also offers two fields for selecting or linking the imprint & privacy policy pages.
-These will be linked within the 1st layer and the cookieconsent will not automatically open on these pages.
+These will be linked within the 1st layer and the cookieconsent will not automatically open on these pages (though it still runs in the background).

+**Note**: While this is Frontend-Module and can be placed anywhere on your page, the cookieconsent will always be rendered into the Page-Head (`<head>`-tag).

 #### Content-Elements